kotoroshinoto/NumericValuesGenomes/README.md

 ## How to get value from nucleotide sequence:
 - transcribe DNA to RNA
 - translate RNA to AA:
+- walk through AA sequence looking at 4-grams
+- track any runs of continuous adding or subtracting.
+  - Zeroes or a switch between + or - will reset a run.

 ## More Thoughts on genome behaviors
 Haploid genomes should have same interface as Diploid Genomes overall, with meiosis function for diploids, and nuclear fusion for haploids.